markkvdb/blog/_posts/2019-11-08-Logistic-Regression-in-PyTorch-from-Scratch-(Lesson-2).md

 As an example, we might want to find the probability of a patient having cancer ($y=1$) given the patient's medical information ($x$).

----

-*Now take a moment to think about the following: what properties do we want $F$ to have?*
+> Note: Now take a moment to think about the following: what properties do we want $F$ to have?

----

 Since we want to model conditional probabilities, we want $F$ to map to the domain $[0, 1]$.
 It now happens that the sigmoid function, let's call it $h$, has some very nice properties.
 It is defined as